gaggle331/home-assistant-kevo/README.md

-# homeassistant custom components - kevo
+# Hass.io custom component - kevo

-## Requirements
+## Needed python module

-Make sure 'pykevocontrol' requirements installing properly in '/deps' folder.
-Can be found here: https://github.com/Bahnburner/pykevoplus/tree/master/pykevoplus
+The ```pykevocontrol``` module is automatically installed when first used of this custom component on Hass.io.

 ## Kevo lock integration